-For both levels of assessment the reformed assessment criteria now comprises two sections in each assessment, one section that is non-calculator and one section where the use of a calculator is permitted.
-The assessment also now has 60 marks per assessment with 15 marks for the non-calculator section and 45 for the calculator section.
+Both levels of assessment consist of two sections in each assessment, one section that is non-calculator and one section where the use of a calculator is permitted.
+The assessments comprise 60 marks per assessment, with 15 marks for the non-calculator section and 45 marks for the calculator section.

-Learners are required to complete both sections of the assessment and are taken in the same sitting.
+Learners are required to complete both sections of the assessment, with both sections being taken in the same sitting.
+Centres have the facility to enter learners for an onscreen or paper based assessment.

-Some learners have clearly demonstrated their competence in the required mathematical skills well and have shown the ability to use both the required underpinning skills and the problem solving skills to complete a variety of mathematical problems, clearly explaining their responses and justifying answers when required.
-There have also been instances where learners were clearly not at the required level for both levels and in some instances learners had only looked at the first task and then not attempted any further tasks, which is a concern.
+There was evidence in the assessments seen to indicate that some learners clearly have the required mathematical skills and have shown the ability to use both the underpinning skills and the problem solving skills to complete a variety of mathematical problems, clearly explaining their responses and justifying answers when required.
+There have however also been examples where learners were clearly not at the required level for both levels and in some instances learners had only looked at the first task and then not attempted any further tasks, which is a concern.
 There were also instances of learners only attempting one section when both sections are required to be completed.
+Some learners had clearly struggled with the non-calculator section but then performed well in the calculator section.
+Furthermore, there were also some assessments where the learners had not attempted any of the tasks in the assessment even straightforward tasks involving one calculation of extraction of one piece of data from a table or chart.

-The assessments are marked in accordance with set mark schemes and are marked positively, learners are awarded marks for correct tasks and methods, with all examiners being standardised on the same live scripts prior to being approved to mark that script variant.
+All assessments are marked in accordance with set mark schemes and are marked positively, i.e. learners are awarded marks for correct tasks and methods where seen which is why it is crucial that learners show all of their working out.
+All examiners were standardised on the same live scripts prior to being approved to mark that variant of script.
+Examiner marking is sampled during the marking window ensuring accurate marking of scripts.